Snowclone: Similar concepts

 In 1995, linguist David Crystal referred to this kind of trope as a "catch structure", citing as an example the phrase "to boldly split infinitives that no man had split before", as originally used in Douglas Adams's The Hitchhiker's Guide to the Galaxy radio series (1978).
 The phrase references Star Trek ("... to boldly go where no man has gone before"), humorously highlighting the use of a split infinitive as an intentional violation of a disputed traditional rule of grammar.

 In the study of folklore, the related concept of a proverbial phrase has a long history of description and analysis.
-There are many kinds of such wordplay, as described in a variety of studies of written and oral sources.
+There are many kinds of such wordplay, as described in various studies of written and oral sources.

 Liberated suffixes

-Suffixes created from a shortened form of a word are sometimes called snowclones, but can also be described as libfixes, short for 'liberated suffix.'
-These are "lexical word-formation analog... [in] derivational morphology"..
+Suffixes created from a shortened form of a word are sometimes called snowclones, but can also be described as libfixes, short for 'liberated suffix'.
+These are "lexical word-formation analog... [in] derivational morphology".
 Libfixes include formations like the English -gate suffix drawn from the Watergate scandal, or the Italian -opoli, abstracted from the Tangentopoli scandal.